Who We Are

 This is a discernment retreat and not a vocation fair or recruitment event.
 Ultimately, our goal is for the retreatants to walk away with a greater understanding of religious life and a greater desire to grow in relationship with Jesus Christ.

 Fiat Ministries has truly been a work of the Holy Spirit and rooted in prayer.
 The Fiat Discernment Retreat was created in response to the growing need for resources and support for women discerning a consecrated vocation.
 The first retreat was held at St. Mark the Evangelist Parish in the Wichita Diocese, January 2014.
-The retreat has since grown and is now has been in four diocese in the Midwest.
+The retreat has since grown and now has been expanding out of the Midwest.
 The mission and structure of the Fiat Discernment Retreat was presented at the Council of Major Superiors of Women Religious Formators’ Workshop in Philadelphia, PA in February of 2017, and started expanding outside the Wichita diocese later that year.

 Board of Directors